 AMY GOODMAN: Can you talk specifically about that decision and, especially for young people to see how you, with your history in the military, your history going back to your father and your grandfather, what those days were like?
 Where were you when you made this decision?

 MAJ.
 GEN. JOHN BATISTE: Tough decision.
 As you said, both grandfathers served.
 My father served multiple times, career infantry officer.
-Myself, a West Point graduate, thirty-one years in the military.
+Myself, a West Point graduate, 31 years in the military.
 Decision was made in my quarters in Germany in the summer of 2005.

 You see, we got this war terribly wrong.
 I’m not antiwar at all.
 I don’t support MoveOn.org.
 That’s the reason I joined Vote Vets.
 This is all about getting it right.
 This is all about recognizing that it’s not about timelines and deadlines.
 It’s more about recognizing that this administration got the national strategy so wrong in Iraq, wrong in March 2003, wrong today in May 2007.
 This administration failed to mobilize this country in any way, shape or form to complete the important task of defeating worldwide Islamic extremism, global terrorism.